Calhoun County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Georgia: Georgia, like most states, operates under an implied consent law.
-This means that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in a longer license suspension than a failed test.
+• Implied Consent Law in Georgia: By driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing carries serious consequences, separate from any criminal penalties.

 The ALR/Administrative Hearing